Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Winning by a penny means:

-• You are trying to land as close as possible to the market-clearing price
+• You’re trying to land as close as possible to the market-clearing price

-• You are doing it intentionally (not with a last-minute blanket cut)
+• You’re doing it intentionally (not with a last-minute blanket cut)

-Step 1: Keep your floor (do not break your own business)
+Step 1: Keep your floor (don’t break your own business)

 Before you talk about tightening anything, write down your floor: